howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 ---
 title: "Filtering: Searching the List of Links"
 pageTitle: "Filtering with GraphQL, React & Apollo Tutorial"
 description: "Learn how to use filters with GraphQL and Apollo Client.
-Graphcool provides a powerful filter and ordering API that you'll explore in this example."
+Prisma provides a powerful filter and ordering API that you'll explore in this example."
 question: "What's the purpose of the 'withApollo' function?"
 answers: ["You use it to send queries and mutations to a GraphQL server", "When wrapped around a component, it injects the 'ApolloClient' instance into the component's props", "You have to use it everywhere where you want to use Apollo functionality", "It parses GraphQL code"]
 correctAnswer: 1